kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise4.rst

 ----------

 - Understanding QSM dipole inversion
-- Comparing a QSM reconstruction and an R2* map and find the relevant deep gray matter nuclei visualizes
+- Comparing a QSM reconstruction and an R2* map and find the relevant deep gray matter nuclei visualizes.
-- Gaining experience to use QSM algorithms

 Data Required
 ^^^^^^^^^^^^^